-At April 30, 2002, our principal sources of liquidity were cash and marketable securities totaling \$423.0 million, accounts receivable of \$125.7 million and a \$75.0 million line of credit with a financial institution.
-Other than operating leases, we do not engage in off-balance sheet financing arrangements or any special purpose entities.
+At July 31, 2002, our principal sources of liquidity were cash and marketable securities totaling \$406.7 million, accounts receivable of \$129.0 million and a \$75.0 million line of credit with a financial institution.
+Other than operating leases, we do not engage in off-balance sheet financing arrangements or use any special purpose entities.

-During the first quarter of fiscal 2003, we generated \$15.2 million of cash from operating activities as compared to \$43.1 million in the same period last year.
+During the first six months of fiscal 2003, we generated \$37.2 million of cash from operating activities as compared to \$96.3 million in the same period last year.
 Cash flows from operating activities, together with the proceeds from the sale or maturity of marketable securities and stock issuances resulting from our employee stock plans, continue to be our principal means of generating cash.
-During the first quarter of fiscal 2003, the cash generated from various sources was used to fund the repurchase of 0.4 million shares of our common stock for \$10.0 million, a portion of the total purchase consideration for the acquisition of Revit, capital and other expenditures of \$9.9 million, and dividend payments totaling \$3.4 million.
+During the first six months of fiscal 2003, the cash generated from various sources was used to fund the repurchase of 2.4 million shares of our common stock for \$36.8 million, a portion of the total purchase consideration for the acquisition of Revit Technology Corporation, capital and other expenditures of \$22.4 million, and dividend payments totaling \$6.8 million.

 Between November 1999 and March 2001, the Board of Directors approved plans to repurchase up to 44.0 million shares of our common stock.
-Of these 44.0 million shares, 29.9 million have been repurchased as of April 30, 2002.
+Of these 44.0 million shares, 31.9 million have been repurchased as of July 31, 2002.
 The purpose of the stock repurchase program is, among other things, to help offset the dilution to earnings per share caused by the issuance of stock under our employee stock plans.

 We have a U.S. line of credit permitting short-term, unsecured borrowings of up to \$75.0 million, which may be used from time to time for working capital or other business needs.
 This credit facility contains restrictive covenants that, among other provisions, require us to maintain certain financial ratios.
-During the first quarter of fiscal 2003 and at April 30, 2002, we were in compliance with these restrictive covenants.
-As of April 30, 2002, there were no borrowings outstanding under this agreement, which expires in January 2003.
+During the first six months of fiscal 2003 and at July 31, 2002, we were in compliance with these restrictive covenants.
+As of July 31, 2002, there were no borrowings outstanding under this agreement, which expires in January 2003.

 We generally do not enter into binding purchase commitments.
-Principal commitments at April 30, 2002, consisted of obligations under operating leases for facilities and some computer equipment.
+Principal commitments at July 31, 2002, consisted of obligations under operating leases for facilities and some computer equipment.

-We believe our existing cash, cash equivalents, marketable securities, available line of credit and cash generated from operations will be sufficient to satisfy our currently anticipated short-term and long-term cash requirements.
-Long-term cash requirements, other than normal operating expenses, are anticipated for the development of new software products and incremental product offerings resulting from the enhancement of existing products; financing anticipated growth; dividend payments; the share repurchase programs; the acquisition of businesses, software products, or technologies complementary to our business; and capital expenditures.
+We believe our existing cash, cash equivalents, marketable securities, available line of credit and cash generated from operations will be sufficient to satisfy our currently anticipated short-term and long-term cash requirements, including our asset acquisition of CAiCE Software Corporation for \$10 million in cash as announced August 6, 2002.
+Long-term cash requirements, other than normal operating expenses, are anticipated for the development of new software products and incremental product offerings resulting from the enhancement of existing products; financing anticipated growth; dividend payments; the share repurchase program; the acquisition of businesses, software products, or technologies complementary to our business; and capital expenditures.

 Our international operations are subject to currency fluctuations.
-To minimize the impact of these fluctuations, we use foreign currency option contracts and forward contracts to hedge our exposure on anticipated transactions and forward contracts to hedge our exposure on firm commitments, primarily certain payables and receivables denominated in foreign currencies.
+To minimize the impact of these fluctuations, we use foreign currency option contracts and forward contracts to hedge our exposure on anticipated transactions and forward contracts to hedge our exposure on firm commitments, primarily certain receivables and payables denominated in foreign currencies.
 Our foreign currency instruments by policy have maturities of less than three months and settle before the end of each quarterly period.
-The principal currencies hedged during the first quarter of fiscal 2003 were the Euro, British pound, Canadian dollar and Japanese yen.
+The principal currencies hedged during the first six months of fiscal 2003 were the Euro, British pound, Canadian dollar and Japanese yen.
 We monitor our foreign exchange exposures to ensure the overall effectiveness of our foreign currency hedge positions.